Divorce Appeal Attorneys Morris County, NJ

 Our Madison divorce appeals attorneys understand that when many individual think of “appeals”, they are really thinking of modifications to existing divorce agreements.
 While both appeals and modifications may lead to a material change in your existing divorce or other family law agreements, the legal process and considerations involved are very different.
 Successful divorce appeals are predicated on improper or unlawful court proceedings.
 Modifications are often the result in changes in circumstances to one or both parties.

 For example, commonly modified terms of existing divorce agreements involve child support or alimony.
 Because these two areas entail ongoing financial payments, what was once fair may no longer be reasonable many months or years down the road.
-If one or both ex spouses experience a major change in circumstances including a serious illness, early retirement, loss of employment, and so on, the terms of your divorce agreement may be modified to reflect these changes.
+If one or both ex-spouses experience a major change in circumstances including a serious illness, early retirement, loss of employment, and so on, the terms of your divorce agreement may be modified to reflect these changes.

 Contact our Morristown Divorce Appeals Lawyers Today

-At Jacobs Berger, our divorce appeals attorneys believe that all our clients deserve a fair and thorough legal trial.
+At Jacobs Berger, our divorce appeal attorneys believe that all our clients deserve a fair and thorough legal trial.
 In the rare circumstances when court proceedings are unlawful or irregular, we will work with the details of your case to seek a successful appeal of a wrongful legal decision.
 If you are considering an appeal of your divorce or any other family law legal decision, lean on the experience our firm has cultivated through appealing divorce decisions for clients across Morris County towns including Morristown, Denville, Randolph, Madison, Rockaway, Dover, East Hanover, and across Northern New Jersey.